subatomic-rocks/node-create-typescript/README.md

 ## Usage

-Just `npm init your-project-name @subatomic-rocks/typescript` to create a project using the template.
+Just go into your project directory and `npm init @subatomic-rocks/typescript` to create a project using the template.